ynnadkrap/balldontlie/frontend/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-page | 0 | The page number, used for pagination. per_page | 25 | The number of results returned per call, used for pagination. search | | Used to filter players based on their name.
+page | 0 | The page number, used for pagination. per_page | 25 | The number of results returned per call, used for pagination.
+Max 100.
+search | | Used to filter players based on their name.
 For example, `?search=davis` will return players that have 'davis' in their first or last name.

 ## Get a Specific Player